AlexandreGrego1/FinalVersion20-10-20/README.md

 ## DOWNLOAD CV

-Located on the footer section, this anchor link gives an option for recruiters who wish to download the CV in pdf version.
+Located on the footer section, the anchor link gives an option for recruiters to download the CV in pdf version.

 To keep the user on the main page, a "target_blank" attribute is applied to open the download page in a new tab.

 ## MOBILE WIREFRAMES

-The layout placement and how they interact with one another goes through many stages, from conception to mockups to finalized UI is based on responsive view.
+The layout placement and how they interact with one another goes through many stages, from conception to mockups to finalized UI is based on a responsive view.

 ## TYPOGRAPHY

-I have operated with mostly darker in the background and lighter colors in the font-family.
-The most dominant colors are black for background, white, cyan and for font-family.
+I have operated with mostly darker in the background and lighter colors for the font-family.

+The most dominant colors are:
+- Black for the background;
+- White and cyan for the font-family.

-Google Fonts CDN was used to have Sans-Serif and Exo as a font family for the body text.
+Google Fonts CDN is applied, Sans-Serif and Exo are the main attributes for font-family and body text.

 ## APPLYIED TECHNOLOGIES